kineticfire-labs/semver-multi/README.md

 Note that the process neither changes the contents of the project nor produces additional commits.

-## Primary Integration Points for Version and Tag Coordination

-*semver-multi* coordinates version information and corresponding git tags as follows:
-1. The git server retains all of the version information and corresponding git tags.
-The git tag corresponds to the project-level version.
-All other version information is stored as JSON data in the annotated git tag.
-1. The `project-def.json` describes the project, its sub-projects and artifacts, and their relationships.
-The file is stored in the git repository (by default, at the root level).
-1. The CI server (or other entity) requests that *semver-multi* generate version information given a file path to a local git repository.  *semver-multi* creates git tags in the local repository with JSON data to record the updated version information and responds to the CI server with JSON version data.
-The CI server must push the git tags and apply the version information to the build.

-*semver-multi* provides a light-weight semantic versioning capability that easily integrates into a CI/CD pipeline with a CI server:
-1. The CI server simply executes *semver-multi* with a file path to the updated repository
-1. There is no additional data that need be backed-up for recovery, beyond the git repository.
-   1. The git repository stores all version information (in annotated tags) for the history of the project as well as the project definition (the `project-def.json`) at the time specific version information was generated.
-   1. *semver-multi* is stateless.
-The system does not contain data to back-up for recovery purposes.
-1. No additional commit is made to record versioning information (annotated tags are used).
-1. *semver-multi* does not need to manage credentials or have access to remote systems.
-The CI server (or other entity) is responsible for accessing the remote git repository and, likely, managing credentials for that access.

 ## Implement in Babashka

 [Babashka](https://babashka.org/) is used to implement *semver-multi* as well as the supporting Git hooks and utilities.
 Babashka provides a native Clojure interpreter for scripting.
 Babashka was selected because it allowed the implementation of Git hooks and related utilities to be in the same language as *semver-multi*, which promoted significant code re-use.